API Monogram & APIQR: Contact

 If a client wishes to dispute the validity of an individual nonconformity before API makes a certification decision, the client should dispute the nonconformity when submitting their corrective actions using the API's myCerts website.
 The client should provide an explanation of why the nonconformity is not valid along with evidence to support their conformance to the applicable requirement(s).

-Clients may appeal API licensing and certification decisions.
-Appeals must be signed and submitted in writing to:Manager of Operations
+Appeals concerning API licensing and certification decisions must be signed and submitted in writing to:Manager of Operations

 APIQR and API Monogram Program